pwFoo/Mastodon-OAuth-Documentation/README.md

 * scopes are case-sensitive
 * order not relevant

-Mastodon does not provide default scopes
+Mastodon does not provide default scopes during registration.

 > Some resources require no authorization or scope.
 See Mastodon's API documentation